This page is also available in: Deutsch (German)

 Your brain is shrinking

-In addition, there are the studies that raise the fact that the brain of a pregnant woman does demonstrably and sustainably shrink.
+In addition, there are studies that show that the brain of a pregnant woman shrinks demonstrably and permanently.

 Which is often taken up as an anchor for jokes by the nice acquaintances or colleagues.
 And you’ve already got the stamp of the simple uneducated housewife and mother.